ACADEMIC STANDARDS AT WALDORF

 Whether Waldorf schools in general are good

-— and especially, whether they would be good for you and your children —
+— and, especially, whether they would be good for you and your children —

-depends on far larger issues.
+depends on far larger considerations.

 Gather as much information as you can about Waldorf schools in general.